Record Keeping 101

 My office is going paperless.
 What do we need to do?

 Electronic records are still public records.
 Electronic records have the same value as a paper record.
 Treat all electronic records the same way you would paper.
-See Recordkeeping 101 for instructions to periodically assess your records.
 Thinking about Digitizing?
 There are associated costs in the production of digital files, and current technology records we have in place now, may not be necessarily accessible in the future.
 Hardware and software required to read such files may become obsolete.
 Careful planning with IT staff and the Records Officer, will be necessary before you take the next step toward digitization.
-Read more on digitizing at UW System Digitization of Information.
+Read more on digitizing at Universities of Wisconsin Administration Digitization of Information.